krabberod/omg/01_Zazzy/README.md

 blastn -db OTU_centroids2 -outfmt '6 qseqid sseqid pident' -out match_list.txt -qcov_hsp_perc 80 -perc_identity 84 -query OTU_centroids2

 # run the LULU curation
+s
 module purge
 module load R/3.5.1-intel-2018b ### Change this!
 R < LULU_curation_R_code.R --no-save ### Update the name of the R.script
 ```

 ### Script 7
-Ella used version BLAST+/2.10.1-iimpi-2020a for setting up her blastdatabase
+Ella used version BLAST+/2.10.1-iimpi-2020a for setting up the UNITE_public_04.02.2020.fasta database.
+This means that the script used for blasting should be updated accordingly.

+s